 All reports must meet the criteria included in the grant contract terms and conditions.
 Reports will be returned and feedback provided if the criteria are not met.

 Reporting is completed in three Milestone steps.

-- Milestone 1: signing agreement and submitting your Invoice
+- Milestone 1: signing the agreement and submitting your Invoice

-- Milestone 2: publishing a media report and promoting your project and FNPW, submitting a before photograph and site map, then uploading into Smartygrants and submitting your Invoice
+- Milestone 2: supplying a site map and before photograph, and publishing a media report promoting your project and FNPW, submitting a before photograph and site map, then uploading into SmartyGrants and submitting your Invoice

-- Milestone 3: Final report and Invoice, including after photography of the work site.
+- Milestone 3: Final report and Invoice, including after photography and Invoice.

-Templates and samples of forms that can be used to support your application that can be found above.
+Templates and samples of forms to support your application can be found above.

 If you need further support for your application please contact: